LambdaInnovation/AcademyCraft/README.md

 ## Bug

-Please provide the following information if you are to submit a bug:
+Please provide the following information if you are submitting a bug:

 * A brief description of the bug
-* A repeatible way to reproduce the bug, if you can find any
+* A repeatable way to reproduce the bug, if you can find any
 * Crash report and the latest client/server log

 Localization